MWest2020/openregister/website/docs/Features/objects.md

 - The reason for changes (when provided)
 - Processing activities

+Audit trails can be acces from the object view (itself part of the table view) select the register / schema / object that you want to audit and go to the audit trails tab in the view monolog

+@todo needs immages

 ## Read Action Logging

 The system only logs read actions when accessing individual objects (e.g., GET /api/objects/123).
 Collection reads and search operations (e.g., GET /api/objects?name=test) are intentionally not logged for several important reasons: